Restriction in Eating Disorder Recovery and How it can Manifest

 Using compensatory behaviours as a way to restrict

-This could be exercising as a way to restrict your intake (blunt your appetite or fill time to avoid eating) or to compensate for your intake.
-Other compensatory behaviours are also a way to restrict at the end of the day… purging, laxatives, diet pills etc… These are all to make up for eating or to give you permission to eat more later and a form of restriction.
+This could be exercising as a way to restrict your intake by blunting your appetite or filling your time to avoid eating, or it might be as a means to compensate for your intake.
+Other compensatory behaviours can also be considered a way to restrict—purging, laxatives, diet pills, etc. These are all to make up for eating or to give you permission to eat more later and a form of restriction.

 Keeping busy

-Be that mentally or physically as a means to avoid eating or avoid hunger is also a form of restriction!
-Notice what you are doing and then aim to rest and relax more, let the hunger in and respond to it!
+Be that mentally or physically as a way to avoid eating or avoid hunger is also a form of restriction.
+Notice what you are doing and then aim to rest and relax more, let the hunger in and respond to it.

-This list then is a starting point on some of the ways that restriction can manifest in eating disorders and even in recovery.
-And as I say, this is a starting list… it takes weeding out what in your case is restrictive and where some of the less obvious restrictive behaviours and habits linger.
+This list is a starting point with several ways that restriction can manifest in eating disorders and in recovery.
+And as I say, this is a starting list… it takes weeding out what, in your case, is restrictive and where some of the less obvious restrictive behaviours and habits linger.

 It really does ALL matter!!
-Everything matters when it comes to finding the illness in your life, weeding it and destroying it.
+Everything matters when you are finding the weeds to the eating disorder in your life, digging them out and destroying them.
 At the end of the day, you might be eating LOADS more in recovery but if you are still using restriction in even the small ways, it reinforces to your brain that you can eat ‘too much’ or that numbers matter or that times of day or who you are eating with or where you are eating matters…

-On my podcast series, 'Feck it, Fun, Fabulous and Free in Eating Disorder Recovery' I have also made a podcast episode on this topic which has a bit more detail, so if you wish to have a listen to that then please do.
-You will find the podcast on this website or you can download it from any mainstream podcast platform.
+On my podcast series, 'Feck it, Fun, Fabulous and Free in Eating Disorder Recovery' I have also made a podcast episode on this topic which has a bit more detail, so if you wish to listen to that, please do.
+You will find the podcast on this website or to download from any mainstream podcast platform.